Types of Donations

 Whole Blood Donation

 This standard type of donation consists of a donor giving one pint of blood.
 After the donation, the blood is separated into three different components: red blood cells, plasma and platelets.
 The actual donation takes 5-10 minutes, extending the overall donation process to 45 minutes.
 Eligible whole blood donors must be at least 16 years of age, weigh at least 120 pounds and be in general good health.
 Male donors and female donors 23 years of age and over can donate whole blood every 56 days, up to six times per year.
-Female donors 16 – 22 years of age can donate every 112 days, up to three times a year.
+Female donors 16 – 22 years of age can donate every 180 days, up to twice a year.

 Double Red Cell Donation